 One of the women got a yellow plastic plate and a corn tortilla while the other ladled something from the pot—which was at a full rolling boil—onto the tortilla.
 She then folded the tortilla around the contents and handed me the plate.
 The women stood next to one another, expectantly, their hands folded in front of them.

 I took the plate and bit into the tortilla.
 I tasted onion, carrot, potato and serrano peppers.
 It was as good as it smelled.
 I smiled and made “yum yum” sounds.
 The ladies nodded and gestured for me to take another bite.

 It was then I knew this wasn’t my grandmother’s stew…

 Long, spiky bristles gouged the tender roof of my mouth.
-I resisted the urge to spit it out.
-Not wanting to offend the women, my tongue pushed the bristles further into the corn tortilla as I chewed a tiny bite of something, and made more yum yum sounds.
+Not wanting to offend the ladies, I resisted the urge to spit it out.
+Instead, my tongue pushed the bristles further into the corn tortilla as I chewed a tiny bite of carrot, and made more yum yum sounds.

 I hope the ladies were never the wiser.
-After we thanked them and continued up the mountain, I also hope they didn’t hear Rob give me a bad time for tricking him into eating their boar bristle stew.
+We thanked them and continued up the mountain.
+I also hope they didn’t hear Rob give me a bad time for tricking him into eating the rest of my boar bristle stew.